The Suzuki Method- the only teaching method which has a philosophy

 - After 6 months: practice routine should be settled

-[i] Reassessment means a decision to be taken by the teacher on the continuation of lessons based on progress to date.
+[i] Reassessment means a decision to be taken by the teacher on the continuation of lessons based on progress to date, reflecting the parent's role.

 "I coach my parents and students to avoid comparison (reference made to what piece in the book the student has progressed to) altogether.
 Our reply to the classic question “What are you working on?” is “Good posture, good tone, and perfect intonation.
 What are you working on?”
 (Edward Kreitman)